lucasjoao/ine5420-cg/atividades.md

 ## Entrega 2 (04/05)

-* Translações
-* Escalonamentos em torno do centro do objeto
 * Rotações
   * Em torno do centro do mundo
   * Em torno do centro do objeto